README-ENGINES.md

 3

-4This release of OpenSSL includes a cryptographic module that is intended to be
+4This release of OpenSSL includes a cryptographic module that can be

 6A provider is essentially a dynamically loadable module which implements